imagej/imagej.github.io/_pages/about/mailing-lists.md

 categories: [community]
 ---

-There are several mailing lists for community discussion and troubleshooting.{% include recommendedcontact%}
+There are several mailing lists for community discussion and troubleshooting.

+{% include recommendedcontact%}

 Please [search the list archives](http://search.imagej.net/) first to find any previous discussions regarding your problem.